Skip to navigation menu Skip to content

 How safe is melatonin as a sleep aid for kids and teens?

-Dr. Ward: The findings on melatonin and its effectiveness are mixed.
+The findings on melatonin and its effectiveness are mixed.
 Melatonin is not FDA regulated and the amount of melatonin can vary across supplement brands.
 It is best to consult with your child’s doctor before using melatonin to help with sleep.

-Secondly, we encourage the use of a healthy sleep routine that works for your family.
+Adopt a healthy sleep routine that works for your family.
 Even a short five minutes spent preparing for bed works much better than not having a routine at all.
 There is no perfect sleep routine, and it varies for each family.

-Lastly, there’s help available for families who are struggling with sleep.
+There’s help available for families who are struggling with sleep.
 Start by asking your child’s doctor if you have concerns about your child’s sleep.
 Seattle Children’s Sleep Center is staffed with nurse practitioners, psychologists and physicians who can help with pediatric behavioral sleep issues and disorders.

 Resources